paulbusse/IventBQ/docs/DirectoryStructure.md

 * `labelfile.js`: manages the creation of the label files and the directory `~/data/labelfile`
 * `labelfile.js`: manages the label types, defined in `~/data/labeltypes.yaml`
-* `unique.js`: ---NEEDS REFACTORING --- contains the generation of unique identifiers

 ## API/src/config